-Members of the Plan are provided with many flexible features and benefits.
+Members of the Oracle Superannuation Plan are provided with many flexible features and benefits.
 Some of the key features you may want to keep in mind are:

 * You can make your own voluntary contributions, from either your before or after-tax salary.

-* You can choose from four investment options for your super.
+* You can choose from five investment options for your super.

-* Most employees are provided with a basic level of insurance cover for death and TPD automatically (conditions apply) and the cost is paid by LDS.
+* Most Oracle employees are provided with a standard level of insurance cover for death and TPD automatically (conditions apply) and the cost is paid by Oracle.

 * You can roll over super from other funds into the Plan.

-* You have access to a Policy Committee who represent your interests in the running of the Plan.
+* You have access to a Policy Committee.
+They liaise closely with the Trustee and represent your interests in the running of the Plan.

 * The Trustee regularly monitors the performance of the Plan's investment managers.